 Junk journaling is a great hobby for everyone because there isn’t just one way to make your journal.
 You can make it neat with even paper cuts and writing.
 Or you can make it more abstract and less uniform!
 You can layer up your pages with differing paper or textures, or you can give each page a simple crisp look.
 The possibilities are literally endless!
 Just be creative and start gluing your pages together.

 1. There are NO rules.

 First off, make sure you don’t feel bound by any specific rule or way to do something.
-The fun thing about junk journals is the fact that there are no rules to making them.
-YOU get to create whatever YOU want, so make it however seems right to you.
-These are just a few of helpful ideas when it comes to putting it together, but don’t feel like you have to follow them.
+The fun thing about junk journals is the fact that there are no rules for making them.
+YOU get to create whatever YOU want, so make it however it seems right to you.
+These are just a few helpful ideas when it comes to putting it together, but don’t feel like you have to follow them.

 2. Use a variety of paper.

 You can use different textures, sizes, or cuts of paper.
 Feel free to mix up varying pieces of ephemera to add dimension to each page.
 Create eye-catching artwork with the ephemera you have on hand.
 This adds a uniqueness to each page.
 For example, here’s an origami 3D star I made out of a simple receipt I had laying around.
 I can’t wait to add it to my own junk journal to add some depth!